Skip to main content

 • The lilt_role value is case-sensitive and must match exactly

-• Ensure users are accessing the SSO login at /signin2, not the regular login at /signin
+• Ensure users are accessing the SSO login via the SSO button on /signin

 3. Confirm existing vs. new user behavior: